boegel/easybuild-wiki/Easyconfig-files.md

 If you want to make use of features only recently introduced in EasyBuild, it is highly recommended that you set the **easybuildVersion** setting.
 Older versions of EasyBuild will then refuse to build this easyconfig.

-## Toolkit
+## Toolchain

-EasyBuild uses the concept of a toolkit to define the compiler and a set of libraries that will be used during the build of the application.
+EasyBuild uses the concept of a toolchain to define the compiler and a set of libraries that will be used during the build of the application.

-The following toolkits are currently defined:
+The following toolchains are currently defined:

- * **dummy**: no compiler toolkit
+ * **dummy**: no compiler toolchain
  * **gcc**: GNU Compiler Collection
  * **gmgfl**: GCC + LAPACK + GotoBLAS + FLAME + MVAPICH2
  * **gimkl**: GCC + IMPI + IMKL